andrewdavidcoleman/project-structure-guide/README.md

-Conversation opened.
-1 unread message.

-Skip to content
-Using Gmail with screen readers

-2 of 7,224
-README
-Inbox
-x

-Andrew Coleman
-Attachments
-10:45 AM (1 hour ago)
-to Andrew, me

-2 Attachments

-﻿# .Net MVC UI structure
+# .Net MVC UI structure

 ### Overview:
 * This article presents a template for file and directory structure, naming conventions, and code patterns for helpful organization of a .Net MVC application UI.
 It may also serve as a guided walkthrough for addition  of a new feature or portion of an application.